EMV Tokenization for all devices, channels, and payment use-cases

 More resources on tokenization in payments

-EMVCO- EMV payment tokenisation - latest update of June 2019
+EMVCO- EMV payment tokenization - latest update of November 2022

 The Payment Card Industry Security Standards Council: PCI DSS compliance